gematik/fhir-profiles-erpchrg/README.md

 ## About <a name = "about"></a>

-This Repo contains the fsh files to the published E-Rezept Worklow files on <https://simplifier.net/erezept-abrechnungsinformationen> and a script to validate them.
+This Repo contains the fsh files to the published E-Rezept charge item files on https://simplifier.net/erezept-abrechnungsinformationen and a script to validate them.

 ## Getting Started <a name = "getting_started"></a>